Round Dollar Price Tops $2.05 (RD)

-Round Dollar (RD) traded flat against the US dollar during the 1 day period ending at 7:00 AM ET on May 2nd.
-Round Dollar has a total market capitalization of $1.93 billion and approximately $5.64 worth of Round Dollar was traded on exchanges in the last 24 hours.
-Over the last week, Round Dollar has traded 0% lower against the US dollar.
-One Round Dollar token can currently be bought for $2.05 or 0.00006728 BTC on cryptocurrency exchanges.
+Round Dollar (RD) traded flat against the US dollar during the 24-hour period ending at 14:00 PM E.T. on May 5th.
+One Round Dollar token can now be purchased for about $2.05 or 0.00006728 BTC on popular exchanges.
+During the last seven days, Round Dollar has traded down 0% against the US dollar.
+Round Dollar has a total market cap of $1.93 billion and $5.64 worth of Round Dollar was traded on exchanges in the last day.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.